shazahmad/computePlusPlus/lab3_build_app_kernel.md

 ```bash
 make run
 ```
-Once the emulation finishes you should get a console output similar to the one below:
+Once the emulation finishes you should get a console output similar to the one below, the output given below is for random input image case:
 ```bash
 ----------------------------------------------------------------------------